norma13115/aisd-jse-on-the-job-11324/README.md

 ## Scenario 🌟

 You have taken on a client who is a small but growing business.
-Your task is to build the Javascript logic that powers everything behind the scenes for their products.
+Your task is to build the JavaScript logic that powers everything behind the scenes for their products.

 ### Choose Your Client:
 - Band